jeffersonly/mern-authentication-boilerplate/README.md

 # Server Side
 ## Dependencies
-- bcrypt:
+- bcrypt: Used for specialized hashing, utilized to salt passwords and hash them for security
-- cloudinary:
+- cloudinary: Used for image storing
-- cookie-parser:
+- cookie-parser: Middleware which parses cookies attached to the client request object
-- cors:
+- cors: Cross Origin Resource Sharing, HTTP header based mechanism that allows servers to indicate any other origins (domain, scheme, or port) than its own from which a brwoser should permit loading of resources, allows you to make requests from one website to another website in the browser
-- dotenv:
+- dotenv: Loads environment variables from a .env file into process.env
-- express:
+- express: Framework that helps with managing everything ranging from routes to handling requests and views, helps organize web app into an MVC architecture on the server side
-- express-fileupload:
+- express-fileupload: Access uploaded file from req.files in express server request
-- googleapis:
+- googleapis: API service provided by Google, used to leverage google services such as sending emails
-- jsonwebtoken:
+- jsonwebtoken: JWT, method for allowing authentication without storing information about the user on the system itself
-- nodemailer:
+- nodemailer: Used for email sending
-- node-fetch:
+- node-fetch: Used for fetching resources
-- mongoose:
+- mongoose: Object Data Modeling library for MongoDB and Node.js; manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB
 ## Dev Dependencies
-- nodemon:
+- nodemon: Tool for developing with node.js applications to automically restart the node application when file changes in the directory are detected

 # Client Side
 ## Dependencies
-- axios:
+- axios: Used to make http requests to external resources, retrieve data from external APIs
-- react-google-login:
+- react-google-login: Used for oAuth login with google
-- react-redux:
+- react-redux:  Used for application state management, maintains state of the entire app
-- react-router-dom:
+- react-router-dom: Used to handle routing for different pages
-- redux:
+- redux: Predictable state container, mainly used as a state management tool
 ## Dev Dependencies